Two Wrongs

 "Two Wrongs" is the lead single from Haitian rapper Wyclef Jean's third studio album, Masquerade.
 The song, released in the United States on 13 May 2002, features Claudette Ortiz of American hip hop group City High.
 The single reached number one in New Zealand, number five in Australia, and number 14 in the United Kingdom.
 In the United States, it reached number 28 on the Billboard Hot 100 and number 11 on the Billboard Hot R&B/Hip-Hop Singles & Tracks chart.
-"Two Wrongs" is certified platinum in both Australia and New Zealand.
+"Two Wrongs" is certified platinum in Australia and double platinum New Zealand.